How blockchain companies will disrupt the Real Estate industry in 2018

 Money raised: $180 million as of 2017

-BitRent is the first blockchain real estate platform that connects property developers with investors all over the world and attracts investments at early stages of construction.
+BitRent is the first blockchain real estate platform that connects property developers with investors worldwide and attracts investments at the early stages of construction.
 It is possible to invest small amounts and protect them by recording them in the decentralized registry.
-BitRent also allows real estate transactions via smart contracts and has their own coin, an RNTB token.
+BitRent also allows real estate transactions via smart contracts and has its own coin, an RNTB token.
 Here’s how the system works:

 - RFID tags are integrated into all significant construction elements.

 - The data from RFID tags is transferred into the blockchain in real estate.